mdwcrft/mdwcrft.github.io/_posts/2019-04-03-S3-laws&theorems.md

 ---
 # Conditional Expectation

 Conditional expectation is just the expectation of some variable given some other condition.
+The equations are the same but use the conditional distribution for probability values.

 DISCRETE: